JBLUNews Brief

 JetBlue Airways Jumps 18% on Takeover Speculation, but the Airline Is Still Losing Money

-JetBlue Airways Corporation (JBLU) surged 18% in a single session on pure takeover speculation, with zero formal bids on the table.
+JetBlue Airways Corporation (JBLU) jumped 18% in one session on takeover chatter.
+No formal bid exists.

 JetBlue Airways Corporation (JBLU) — stock analysis